 Chemotherapy: Recommended for advanced cancer or metastatic prostate cancer, chemotherapy targets and kills cancer cell all throughout the body.
 It can help manage symptoms, slow disease progression and improve overall quality of life.

-There are multiple treatment options available for prostate cancer.
-Each treatment approach has its own considerations, benefits, and potential side effects.
-It's essential to have open and honest discussions with your healthcare team to determine the best course of action for your specific situation.
+There are multiple prostate cancer treatment options.
+Each method of treatment for prostate cancer has its own considerations, benefits, and potential treatment side effects.
+It's essential to have open and honest discussions with your healthcare provider to determine the best course of action for your specific situation.

 If you're worried that you might have any of the symptoms of prostate cancer, speak to your doctor or Fertifa patient advisor as soon as possible 💜